jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 Similar examples, such as the Basque Ivef & Nautical professors are delimited in the same way.

 On the other hand, an equivalent dataset is provided for the case of academic position in Portugal.
-Portugal has dramatically streamlined the variety of university positions in a very efficient way and no complex diversity as the Spanish one is found there.
+Portugal has dramatically streamlined the variety of university positions in a very efficient way, as its [Estatuto da carreira docente universitária](https://fne.pt/uploads/documentos/1433262954_9365_ECDU_versao_consolidada.pdf) explains and no complex diversity as the Spanish one is found there.

 Some rudimentary mappings are provided between academic positions belonging to different countries  to test the model and illustrate the procedure to do so.
 Obviously, establishing these mappings is not a trivial task, and experts in human resources familiar with the diverses university systems would be the best candidates for that.
 However,